francesco-mattioli/rec-sys-challenge-Polimi/README.md

 ### Perform a recommendation

-To run our final and best recommender system , run the following command:
+To run our final and best recommender system, run the following command:

 ```bash
 python3 run.py